Sean Wainui

 Sean Wainui (23 October 1995 – 18 October 2021) was a New Zealand rugby union player.
 He played on the wing (and occasionally centre) for provincial side Bay of Plenty, the Chiefs in Super Rugby, and for New Zealand's Māori international side the Māori All Blacks.

 Early life

-Wainui was a member of the Takapuna Grammar School 1st XV in 2011, 2012 and 2013.
+Wainui was born in Whatatutu near Gisborne, in the North Island in New Zealand.
+He was a member of the Takapuna Grammar School 1st XV in 2011, 2012 and 2013.
 He was awarded North Harbour's 2013 Māori Colts Senior Player of the Year whilst still in school.
 Also an ex Takapuna Grammar Prefect and 1st XV Captain, Wainui represented New Zealand on the world stage after playing for the Champion New Zealand team in the Under 20 Rugby World Cup in Italy.
 The team played England for the title, winning 21–16.